 The following two tabs change content below.

 Jane Hart is an independent Workplace Learning Advisor, Writer and International Speaker.
-Every year she compiles the Top 100 Tools for Learning activity.
-She also offer a number of online workshops on modernising workplace learning.
+Every year she compiles the Top 100 Tools for Learning list.
+She also offers a number of online workshops on modernising workplace learning.
 Find out more about

 Jane and her work.